Scripts for terminating an employee professionally

 Continuing the conversation

-Here are some example scripts you can use related to different issues you’ll have to address.
+Here are some example scripts you can use related to different issues you’ll have to address:

 Termination script

-NAME, you’ll receive your final paycheck in [TIME FRAME] via [METHOD].
+The company will send your final paycheck in [TIME FRAME] via [METHOD].
 It will include [ANYTHING THE FINAL CHECK INCLUDES].

 On [DATE], be sure to turn in all company property, including your [COMPANY PROPERTY], at [LOCATION].
 Also, at that time, ensure you have all of your belongings since you won’t have access to the building after your last day of work.